 Understanding the Index Caps.
 Unlike other investment products, the potential returns an investor can receive from an investment in the Fund are subject to the Index Caps.
 This means that if one or both of the Reference Indices experience gains for the Outcome Period, an investor in the Fund will only experience those gains up to the applicable Index Cap.
 Milliman calculates the Index Caps for each Outcome Period based upon (i) its evaluation of prevailing market conditions on the first day of the Outcome Period and (ii) the total number of long call FLEX Options on each Reference Index or corresponding ETF that it is able to purchase at that time.
 If an investor is considering purchasing Shares during the Outcome Period, and the Fund's NAV has increased in value to a level near one or both of the Index Caps, an investor purchasing Shares at that price will have limited to no gains available for the remainder of the Outcome Period, but will remain vulnerable to significant downside risks (with respect to the S&P 500 Index FLEX Options' exposure).
-In certain market conditions, the performance of the Collateral Portfolio and the Put Spread Strategy, could cause the Fund to underperform relative to the Reference Indices, which could further limit Fund gains below the Index Caps, notwithstanding any performance of the Reference Indices in excess of the Index Caps.
+In certain market conditions, the performance of the Collateral Portfolio and the Put Spread Strategy could cause the Fund to underperform relative to the Reference Indices, which could further limit Fund gains below the Index Caps, notwithstanding any performance of the Reference Indices in excess of the Index Caps.

 Understanding the Buffer.
 The Buffer that the Fund seeks to provide is only operative against the first 10% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
-If an investor is considering purchasing Shares during the Outcome Period, and the S&P 500 Index has decreased in value by an amount equal to or greater than 10%, an investor purchasing Shares at that time will be able to participate in any gains thereafter (up to the Index Caps), but will not benefit from the Buffer that the Fund seeks to offer for the remainder of the Outcome Period if the losses continue to be equal to or greater than 10% during that period.
+If an investor is considering purchasing Shares during the Outcome Period, and the S&P 500 Index has decreased in value by an amount equal to or greater than 10%, an investor purchasing Shares at that time will be able to participate in any gains thereafter (up to the Index Caps), but will not benefit from the Buffer that the Fund seeks to offer for the remainder of the Outcome Period, if the losses continue to be equal to or greater than 10% during that period.
 Conversely, if an investor is considering purchasing Shares during the Outcome Period, and the Fund's NAV has increased in value, then an investor may experience losses before implementation of the Buffer that the Fund seeks to provide.
-While the Fund seeks to produce returns that correlate to those of the S&P 500 Index for the Outcome Period that are buffered up to 10% (prior to taking into account any fees or expenses or the performance of the Collateral Portfolio or the Put Spread Strategy) for investors who hold Shares for the entire Outcome Period, there is no guarantee it will successfully do so.
-In addition, the Buffer is not operative against losses in the Collateral Portfolio or the Put Spread Strategy.
-If the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
-In certain market conditions, the performance of the Collateral Portfolio and/or the Put Spread Strategy could cause the Fund to significantly underperform the S&P 500 Index.
-Investors who purchase Shares at the beginning of the Outcome Period may lose their entire investment.
-Investors who purchase Shares after the Outcome Period has begun may also lose their entire investment.
-An investment in the Fund is only appropriate for investors willing to bear those losses.
+While the Fund seeks to provide to that correlate to those of the S&P 500 Index for the Outcome Period, there is no guarantee it will successfully do so.
+In addition, the Buffer is not operative against losses in the Collateral Portfolio or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
+In certain market conditions, the performance of the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
+In certain market conditions, the period may lose their entire investors who purchase Shares after the Outcome Period has begun may also lose their entire investors who purchase Shares after the Outcome Period has begun may also lose their entire investors who purchase Shares after the Outcome Period has begun may also lose their entire investors who purchase Shares after the Outcome Period has begun may also lose their entire investors who purchase Shares after the Outcome Period has begun m